2017 Creative Strings Workshop Faculty

 Diana Ladio, Fiddle

 Diana has dedicated her career to introducing young players to the excitement and fulfillment found in learning many genres and exploring musical creativity.
-With The Moxie Strings, Diana has taught clinics in over 100 schools throughout the United States, and has presented sessions at many music education conferences.
+With The Moxie Strings, Diana has taught clinics in over 100 schools throughout the United States.

 Cedric Easton, Drums

 From the moment Cedric Easton could walk, he was playing the drums.
 At the age of 4, Easton began playing in church and won his first regional music competition at age 8 through the FOX KIDS television network.